justeattakeaway/pie/apps/pie-docs/src/patterns/overlay-patterns/guidance/guidance.md

 ---

-## Full page modal
+## Full-page modal

-Also known as Modal View (iOS) or Scaffold View (Android) are a surface that overlays the page’s main content entirely and is used to display information, gather input or confirm actions.
+This - also known as a Modal View (iOS) or a Scaffold View (Android) - is a surface that overlays the page’s main content entirely and is used to display information, gather input or confirm actions.

 {% notification {
   type: "information",